 Protected within the Parc des Volcans, the lushly forested slopes of the Virungas form an appropriately dramatic natural setting for what is arguably the most poignant and memorable wildlife experience to be had in the wilds of Africa: gorilla tracking.
 The exhilarating climb to the gorillas’ habitat of shady bamboo forest offers fantastic views in all directions, before trekkers are immersed in the mysterious intimacy of the rainforest, alive with the calls of colourful birds and the chattering of the rare golden monkey.

-Nothing can prepare one for the impact of encountering a fully-grown silverback gorilla: up to three times as bulky as the average man, yet remarkably peaceable and tolerant of human visitors.
+Nothing can prepare one for the impact of trekking mountain gorillas in their natural habitats. up to three times as bulky as the average man, yet remarkably peaceable and tolerant of human visitors.
 Nor are these words to describe the thrill of recognition attached to staring deep into the liquid brown eyes of these gentle giants, which share some 97% of their genes with humans.

 That mountain gorillas survive today is largely thanks to Dian Fossey, who is buried at her research center in the Virungas alongside the animals to which she dedicated her life.
 Fossey became a household name following the release of the biographical film Gorillas in the Mist, set and shot on location in the Parc National des Volcans.
 Critical and public acclaim ensured that Gorillas in the Mist also served to raise international awareness of the plight of the mountain gorilla.
 A mere 300 of these gentle giants survive in the wild, half of them resident in Rwanda, where four habituated groups – ranging in size from 7 to 33 individuals – can be visited by up to 32 tourists daily.